-There are however two problems in using the raw variation in CDS to measure the effect of the plan.
+There are, however, two problems in using the raw variation in CDS rates to measure the effect of the plan.
 First, this variation reflects only the additional value of the revised plan vis-à-vis the old one.
-Given the vague description of the original troubled asset purchase plan, the poor market response (the week of October 3rd through October 10th had the worst performance on record), we are not too worried about this problem.
+Given the vague description of the original troubled asset purchase plan, the poor market response (the week of October 3 through October 10 had the worst performance on record), we are not too worried about this problem.
 Nevertheless, we should interpret all the results as differential impacts.

-The second problem is that a lot of things changed during the weekend of 11th-12th of October, including the rescue organized by the Europeans.
+The second problem is that a lot of things changed during the weekend October 11-12, including the rescue organized by the Europeans.
 At the same time, several bad events did not happen.
-For example, a feared international ban on short sales that was rumored to be introduced at the G-8 meeting during the week-end did not occur.
-Since CDS are an alternative to short sales to bet on the value of a company falling, the fear of a ban on short sale could have artificially pushed up CDS rates before the weekend.
+For example, a feared international ban on short-sales that was rumored to be introduced at the G-8 meeting during the weekend did not occur.
+Since CDSs are an alternative to short-sales to bet on the value of a company falling, the fear of a ban on short-sales could have artificially pushed up CDS rates before the weekend.

 To identify the impact that other factors could have had on the CDS rates of financial firms we look at the CDS rates of the largest financial firm not involved in the intervention: GE Capital.
-Interestingly, the 5-year CDS rate of GE Capital dropped from 590 to 466 basis points over those two trading days.
-Since the Government did not intervene on GE Capital and hence this drop could not be a direct effect of the plan, this change can be used as a control for all the other events that occurred during the weekend including possible systemic effects of the plan.6
+Interestingly, the five-year CDS rate of GE Capital dropped from 590 to 466 basis points over those two trading days.
+Since at the announcement of the plan, the government did not intervene on GE Capital, we can use this change as a control for all the other events that occurred during the weekend including possible systemic effects of the plan.
+Eventually, however, the same conditions offered to banks were extended to GE too.
+If the market anticipated (at least with positive probability) this possibility, then GE would not be a good control.
+For this reason, in Section 4.6 we test the robustness of our results to using a CDX index.10

-To isolate the effect of the Paulson's strategy itself, we apply the same methodology widely used to correct for market movements in event studies on stocks.
-In particular, for each bank we subtract from the raw change in insurance cost given in expression (6) the percentage change in insurance costs of GE capital (our control) multiplied by the ex-ante cost of insurance of the bank:
+To isolate the effect of the Paulson strategy itself, we apply the same methodology widely used to correct for market movements in event studies on stocks.
+In particular, for each bank we subtract from the raw change in insurance cost given in expression (6) the percentage change in insurance costs of GE Capital (our control) multiplied by the ex ante cost of insurance of the bank:

-(7) $$Adjusted \Delta PV(CDS) = \Delta PV(CDS) - PV_0(CDS) \times \frac{\Delta PV^{GE}(CDS)}{PV_0^{GE}(CDS)}$$
+$$Adjusted \ \Delta PV(CDS) = \Delta PV(CDS) - PV_0(CDS) \times \frac{\Delta PV^{GE}(CDS)}{PV_0^{GE}(CDS)}. \eqno(7)$$